-Typically, participants in an avuncular DNA test are children (nephew and or niece) and either a sibling of the alleged parent (uncle or aunt).
-As far as possible, the mother or father of the child, depending on the situation, must also bring his DNA to the tests according to the search for paternity or maternity because its participation can certainly help to reinforce the results.
+In general, participants in an avuncular DNA test are the children (nephew and/or niece) and either a sibling of the alleged parent (uncle or aunt).
+If possible, the mother or father of the child depending on the situation should also bring their DNA to the tests according to the search for paternity or maternity , because their participation can certainly help to reinforce the results.

 Can the test be done with a half-brother and half-sister of the alleged parent?

-No, the laboratory cannot test the half-siblings of a possible wanted father or mother.
-It must be a full brotherly relationship in order to achieve the most successful results possible.
-In other words the uncle and aunt must be siblings complete (same biological parents) of the wanted father or mother.
+No, the lab cannot test the half-siblings of a possible wanted father or mother.
+It must be a full sibling relationship in order to obtain the most conclusive results possible.
+In other words, the uncle and the aunt must be full brothers and sisters (same biological parents) of the father or the mother sought.

-Can we test first cousins instead of an aunt or uncle?
+Can first cousins be tested instead of an aunt or uncle?

-No, no relationship DNA test can be done with cousin participation because the percentage of DNA they could share with the person in question is too low to establish a biological relationship.
+No, no relationship DNA testing can be done with cousin involvement, as the percentage of DNA they might share with the person in question is too low to establish a biological relationship.
 Whether for the avuncular test or any other type of test.

 Can we test from different addresses?

-Yes, the laboratories always offer an option to send you several kits if the participants do not have the possibility to do the test together.
+Yes, laboratories always offer an option to send you several kits if the participants do not have the possibility of taking the test together.
 This can also be done even if the participants are in different countries.

-Can we come to the lab to do a test?
+Can we come to the lab for a test?

-Usually no, the companies that offer you online testing are merchant companies that work in partnership with laboratories to outsource all procedural logistics and customer service.
-This allows the laboratory to concentrate only on the analytical work and so it is very rare that they provide a place open to the public.
+Generally no, the companies that offer you online tests are merchant companies that work in partnership with the laboratories to relocate all the logistics of the procedures and the customer service.
+This allows the laboratory to concentrate solely on the work of analysis and thus it is very rare that they provide a place open to the public.
 In addition, the sample collection that is requested does not require the intervention of a professional.

 No, no substance can alter a person's DNA.
 But the samples you send to the lab can be contaminated or degraded by many environmental factors.
-Take care to keep them in paper envelopes, avoid handling them with your fingers, and especially not using a plastic bag.
+Take care to keep them in paper envelopes, avoid handling them with your fingers, and above all do not use a plastic bag.